ayushbikku91/infra/README.md

 It creates a file called /etc/sudoers.d/dont-prompt-<YOUR USERNAME>-for-sudo-password with the following contents:

 <YOUR USERNAME> ALL=(ALL:ALL) NOPASSWD: ALL

 This works because Debian's and Ubuntu's default /etc/sudoers file has this line

 #includedir /etc/sudoers.d

 which makes it process files in the /etc/sudoers.d/ directory.
 If the command above didn't work, check that no one has removed that line from your /etc/sudoers file.

+## Install Graphical On Minimal Ubuntu Linux Server 22.04.03

+sudo apt update

+sudo apt install ubuntu-desktop -y

+# Another Way to do this.

 sudo apt install tasksel